-2. Signs of Abuse
+2. Signs of Abuse, Neglect and Exploitation

-The School recognises that some pupils may be the victims of neglect and/or physical, sexual or emotional abuse and that staff of the School, by virtue of their day-to-day contact with and knowledge of the pupils in their care, are well placed to identify such abuse and offer support to children in need.
+The School recognises that some pupils may be the victims of neglect and/or physical, sexual or emotional abuse or exploitation and that staff of the School, by virtue of their day-to-day contact with and knowledge of the pupils in their care, are well placed to identify such abuse and offer support to children in need.
 The Law defines someone as a child until he or she is 18.